 From the living area a flight of stairs leads up to the galleried bedroom/games-room with a single bed, making a perfect hang out area for the younger ones or an evening of competitive fun around the table-football for all the family to enjoy.

 Being so close to Yelverton means you can enjoy the benefits of a local village offering shops, a Post Office, butcher and that all important pub for the Sunday roast.
 The barn offers a wonderful base to explore from on foot as well as by bike with the historic maritime city of Plymouth being 13 miles away along the Drake's trail.
-If you bring your own bikes there is a secure lock up area, if not then bike hire is available in the village (please check prior to arrival).
+If you bring your own bikes there is a secure lock up area, please speak with the owner prior to arrival if you would like to use this facility.
+Alternatively there is bike hire is available in the village.

 A planned day out has to be a visit to Tavistock which is a traditional market town offering a weekly market and a collection of high street and independent boutique shops; an ideal way to spend a few hours on a Saturday afternoon.
 If you're looking to step back in time and enjoy a National Trust property, then Buckland Abbey is on your doorstep and makes for a perfect family outing for one and all.

 Further afield you have the joys of the coast with miles upon miles of coastal paths to walk with numerous beaches for you to enjoy either building sandcastles or a blustery autumn walk.
 Portwrinkle being a firm favourite but in truth you will be spoilt for choice.

 Bedroom 2 with 'zip and link' (king-size or 2'6'' twin) beds

 Shower-room with shower, WC and wash-basin